TheBlckbird/rustedcomputer/README.md

 ## WIP

-Please note that this is still work in progress and not yet usable.
+Please note that this is still very work in progress and only the most important features work.

+Documentation does not yet exist.

 # License